subaina705/art_gallery-/README.md

   - Animation Libraries (AOS + Animate.css)
     - Used for smooth transitions and effects
     - Enhances user experience with dynamic elements
-  - Typeit.js
-    - Provides dynamic text typing animations
-    - Used for engaging text presentations
-    - Creates interactive typing effects on the website

 ## 📁 Project Structure